Unblocked-Games-G-pluss/.github/README.md

 Here’s a sneak peek into what Unblocked Games G+ looks like:

-- **Homepage**: A clean and intuitive interface that makes it easy to find your favorite games.
+- **Homepage**: A clean and intuitive interface that makes it easy to find your favourite games.
 - **Game Page**: A responsive design that ensures smooth gameplay on any device.

 ---